Open-Science-Community-Saudi-Arabia/OSCSA-en-blog/README.md

 ## Add New Blog Post for Outreachy:
 - Fork the repo intern
-- Navigate to `_post` and then to the folder where you'll add your post
+- Navigate to `posts` and then to the folder where you'll add your post
 - There remplate created called `index.qmd` which you should add your text/images using Markdown to it.
 - If you want to add image, make sure you add it to the same folder which `index.qmd` is in
 - Remove `draft: true`